WordsOut poems by Godfrey Rust | sequence Magi 1 of 4 | home

 from many places.
 Some are legends now,

 some unremembered.
-You make us into kings.
+You made us into kings.

 Were we from the east?
 That is a point of view.